pangeo-data/pangeo-docker-images/README.md

 See: https://github.com/pangeo-data/pangeo-stacks/issues/125

 Goals:
-1) compatibilty with Pangeo BinderHubs and JupyterHubs
+1) compatibility with Pangeo BinderHubs and JupyterHubs
 2) small size, fast build
 3) easy to customize
-4) compatibilty with Repo2Docker sidecar files (apt.txt, environment.yml, postBuild, start)
+4) compatibility with Repo2Docker sidecar files (apt.txt, environment.yml, postBuild, start)

 Design:
 Everything stems from the `Dockerfile` defining the base-image.
-Once build, all other images use a simple Dockerfile in the repository root to run ONBUILD commands on the base-image (`FROM pangeodev/base-image:2020.02.27` is all you need!).
+Once built, all other images use a simple Dockerfile in the repository root to run ONBUILD commands on the base-image (`FROM pangeodev/base-image:2020.02.27` is all you need!).
 We then create `base-worker` images that do not have JupyterLab UI packages installed but do have dask packages pinned by a `pangeo-dask` conda metapackage https://github.com/pangeo-data/conda-metapackages. `base-notebook` has JupyerLab UI packages and extensions installed and is consequently much larger in size:
 ```
 pangeodev/base-notebook     2020.02.27          418a793a9970        21 minutes ago      894MB
 pangeodev/base-worker       2020.02.27          e80915786570        25 minutes ago      329MB